-You will often find yourself happily creating your workflows in the same way you would do the task if you were manually doing the task.
+You may often find yourself creating your workflows in the same way you would do the task if you were manually doing the task.
 This is not always the most efficient way to build a workflow.
-When working with a workflow you want to take a look at your overall process, whether that is in a tree or routine and look for those parts of the process that
+When working with a workflow, you want to take a look at your overall process and identify the parts of the process that:

-Say you have a process that connects out to a system that is not particularly reliable and you are more likely to have to retry things associated with this system.
-Isolating these things into a routine gives you the power to pause the routine if necessary, rerun the routine if necessary, or version it if necessary without affecting anything else in the workflow.
+Say you have a process that connects to a system that is not particularly reliable, and you are likely to have to retry things associated with this system.
+Isolating these processes into a routine gives you the power to pause, rerun, or version the routine without affecting anything else in the workflow.

-Even if processes are not being re-used, they may be appropriate for a routine.
-For example, if you have an approval routine that is being used (repeated), it may have routines used within it for group approval and individual approval.
-Since everywhere approval is used, the approval routine is called, the group and individual approval routines aren't themselves used repeatedly.
+There are also situations where a process not being re-used may be appropriate for a routine.
+For example, let's say you have an approval routine that is being repeated and has nested processes for group approval and individual approval.
+Since the approval routine is called everywhere approval is used, the group and individual approval routines aren't used repeatedly.
 However, having them as separate routines allows them to be managed, supported, and versioned separately.